ddennis/Typescript-browserify-npm/README.md

 If you are not familiar with commonjs and npm, [click here](https://egghead.io/lessons/nodejs-what-are-commonjs-modules) for an introduction.

 ## Why
-Using Typescript externals modules you don't have to pass the typescript reference file around or need the needless namespacing in the code dividing classes into modules.
+Using Typescript externals modules you don't have to pass the typescript reference file around or the needless namespacing in the code dividing classes into modules.
 Your typescript modules/classes can easily be moved from project to project and no globals.
-The codecompletion/intellisense is fantastic if you use an ide which supports typescript. [an example from webstorm](https://egghead.io/lessons/misc-webstorm-managing-imports).
+The codecompletion/intellisense is fantastic if you use an ide which supports typescript. [an example from webstorm](https://egghead.io/lessons/misc-webstorm-managing-imports). sublime, atom and VScode is also supported.

 ## Whats the problem
-The problem is that the Typescript compiler is not always nice guy, it has some specific needs that we need to satisfy
+The problem is that Mr. Typescript compiler is not always a nice guy, he has some specific needs or he will kick you from the party

-## WHAT YOU NEED, Do you know I got it? - all im askin' is for a little definition file ♫ ♬ ♫
+#### WHAT YOU NEED, Do you know I got it? - all im askin' is for a little definition file ♫ ♬ ♫
 In order to make the Typescript compiler happy and get it to party with you, you need to tell it who and what you have invited to the party. if you just invited some of your friends or import a module it will get upset and complain.

-    import * as partyPeople from 'party-people'
+    //The main class for this project is located \app\src\app.ts import * as partyPeople from 'party-people'
     // throws Error TS2307: Cannot find module 'party-people'.

 ####The npm module we want to use
-This is a simplyfied version of our example module, it exports a couple of functions, but for us to use it we need to tell the compiler about it.
+This is a simplyfied version of our example npm module, it exports a couple of functions, but for us to use it we need to tell the compiler about it.

 	exports.aretha = function () {